Cahiers du Cinema is a film journal founded in 1951, during a period of revolutionary change in the world of cinema and society.

-Amitabh Bachchan, Tomas Bata, Jean-Luc Godard, John Wayne and Ernest Hemingway, these are some of the popular writers of Cahiers du Cinema.
+Amitabh Bachchan, Tomas Bata, Jean-Luc Godard, John Wayne, and Ernest Hemingway, are some of the popular writers of Cahiers du Cinema.
 Here you will read about their stories and how they came to be associated with the film magazine.

 Here are some fascinating details about Cahiers du Cinema that you must know: